marinstrba/marinstrba/README.md

-# Hello, I'm Marian Strba! 👋
+# Hello👋, I'm Marian Strba!

 I'm a passionate software developer with a love for creating innovative solutions and engaging projects.
 Welcome to my GitHub profile!